panchishin/garden/README.md

 of 12,000 images of plants spread across 35 categories.
 Compared to MNIST, a benchmark machine learning data set, this data set is very small and has a lot of categories.

+## Future work

+ - [ ] Add a lot more data per category and more categories.
+ - [ ] Retrain the model regularly on a separate machine to incorporate new data.
+ - [ ] Backup newly trained models, because they take so long to train
+ - [ ] Add a DAC (denoising auto encoder) for unsupervised learning
+ - [ ] And of course with anything you put on the web, do a security check.